PEI Nepal wins award at the 2013 GSSD Expo; Burkina Faso, Nepal and Rwanda share their experiences on P-E mainstreaming

 The award is in recognition of the strong southern leadership from the Government Ministries and the positive impact of its solution in Nepal as well as in other countries.
 During the Expo, Mr. Gopi Nath Mainali from the NPC emphasized how Nepal has introduced a climate budget code to allow tracking of climate expenditure, following the completion of the CPEIR.
 The code allows for the analysis of climate programmes in relation to other priority indicators related to poverty reduction and gender equality.
 These efforts have led to an allocation of 10.34% of Nepal’s 2013-2014 budget for climate funding.
 Mr. Manali also highlighted the capacities available and needed in terms of knowledge and expertise for poverty-environment mainstreaming, and the support that is required to improve South-South cooperation.

 Mr. Manali received the award from H.E.
-Mr. John W. Ashe, President, sixty-eighth session of the United Nations General Assembly, Mr. Achim Steiner, Under-Secretary-General and Executive Director, United Nations Environment Programme (UNEP), and Mr. Yiping Zhou, Director, United Nations Office for South-South Cooperation (UNOSSC).
+Mr. John W. Ashe, President, sixty-eighth session of the United Nations General Assembly, Mr. Achim Steiner, Under-Secretary-General and Executive Director, United Nations Environment Programme (UN Environment), and Mr. Yiping Zhou, Director, United Nations Office for South-South Cooperation (UNOSSC).

 High-level government representatives from Burkina Faso and Rwanda also shared their experiences on mainstreaming poverty-environment issues into national planning and budgeting frameworks at the UNDP-led Solutions Forum that focused on Environment and Poverty Eradication.